 As more and more homeowners are turning to tile to create their shower surrounds rather than relying on readymade one-piece units, a lot of questions about the style and function of the shower arise.
-This includes the decision of whether or not to tile the ceiling.
+This includes the decision of whether or not to tile your shower ceiling.
 In some bathrooms, this is merely a personal decision that can stem from what kind of field tile you are using and the specific pattern.
 In other bathrooms, however, tile on the ceiling is not a decision – it’s a necessity.

 The Height of a Shower

 Your shower ceiling height could be anywhere from 7 to 10 feet in height.
 Technically, the height of the ceiling has little to do with whether or not you tile it; it is the height of the shower head that matters.

 According to many building codes, there must be at least three – and sometimes six – inches of waterproof material installed above the shower head.
 This includes the ceiling if the ceiling comes within that three to six-inch range.

 Therefore, if your showerhead is installed just below the ceiling, you will need to tile the ceiling in order to pass inspection.
 Because every state has slightly different building and plumbing codes – some stricter than others – you may want to pay a visit to your town hall to find out at what height your showerhead can be installed.